 You're exhausted, stressed, and overwhelmed.
 Your workload feels insurmountable, and the more you try to tackle it, the harder it becomes.
 You haven't spent time with friends, gone to the gym, or eaten anything that wasn't delivered in weeks.
 You feel out of touch with your life outside of work and that only compounds your anxiety.
-Your body is telling you need a day off, but your mind can't even conceive of it.
+Your body is telling you that you need a day off, but your mind can't even conceive of it.

 Welcome to job burnout—a growing workplace condition that as many as 67% of Americans have experienced, according to a recent Gallup poll.
 "A lot of burnout really has to do with experiencing chronic stress," Dr. David Ballard, head of the APA's Psychologically Healthy Workplace Program, tells Forbes.
 "In those situations, the demands being placed on you exceed the resources you have available to deal with the stressors."